jm-avila/Algorithms-and-Data-Structures/readme.md

 Is a divide-and-conquer algorithm.
 It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.

 #### Radix Sort

+Is a non-comparative sorting algorithm.
+It avoids comparison by creating and distributing elements into buckets according to their radix.
+For elements with more than one significant digit, this bucketing process is repeated for each digit, while preserving the ordering of the prior step, until all digits have been considered.

+It exploits the fact that information about the size of a number is encoded in the number of digits.
+More digits means a bigger number.

+All type of data can be sorted this way, but it will first need be converted to numbers.